-- (Optional) For each target in the batch, a row is added to the Builds window pane, showing the progress of the target as it is generated.
+- 3. (Optional) For each target in the batch, a row is added to the Builds window pane, showing the progress of the target as it is generated.
 If the target generates successfully, the color of the Progress columns changes from light to dark green, and the Status column displays "Finished."
 You can then select that row and in the local toolbar click View Output. - 4.
 (Optional) For each target a log file is generated and saved automatically at the root level of the output folder for that target, whether or not there are errors or warnings.
 You can tell if errors or warnings have occurred by looking at the appropriate columns in the Builds window pane.
 You can then select that row and in the local toolbar click Open Build Log.

-- () WARNING If your computer's anti-virus (AV) software scans the Output folder during the build process and you experience one or more "Build Failed" errors, the AV software may be preventing the build process from accessing the output files.
-To avoid this, you can temporarily turn off or disable your AV scan.
-You may also be able to exclude the Output folder, add Flare to an exceptions list, or postpone/reschedule scans to a different time.
-See your AV vendor for information. - ▶ NOTE You can also select a target row in the Builds window pane and click Rebuild Target to generate the output again. - NOTE When you publish output using a batch target, changed files are replaced and stale files are always removed. - NOTE You cannot use scheduled tasks for batch targets if you are working in trial mode.
+NOTE You can also select a target row in the Builds window pane and click Rebuild Target to generate the output again.

+NOTE When you publish output using a batch target, changed files are replaced and stale files are always removed.

+NOTE You cannot use scheduled tasks for batch targets if you are working in trial mode.